andywalton7/sdk-test/source/includes/_allocating.md

 </AllocationSummary>
 ```

 All allocation endpoints return an Allocation Summary, either singularly or (where multiple consignments have been allocated at once) in an array.
-The Allocation Summary contains links to the consignment resource that was allocated and a summary of the carrier service that the consignment was allocated to.
+The Allocation Summary contains links to the consignment resource that was allocated, a summary of the carrier service that the consignment was allocated to, and a link to the relevant package labels.

 In the example to the right, a consignment with a `{consignmentReference}` of _EC-000-05A-Z6S_ has been allocated to a (dummy) carrier service called _Carrier X Next Day Super_.